chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

 Having collected all the arguments into the dictionary, we can then inspect the values of each parameter that we are interested in.
 If it exists in the dictionary, replace the corresponding default value, otherwise, continue to use the default value.

 ## Add Package Parameter Information to the Description
-Be sure to let folks know about the package parameters (this will be a holding review item by moderators).
+Be sure to let folks know about the package parameters (**Note:** this will be a holding review item by moderators).

 Here's an example: